China and the United Nations: People's Republic of China in the United Nations (since 1971)

 The People's Republic of China (PRC), commonly called China today, was admitted into the UN in 1971 on the 21st time of voting on its application.
 The PRC was admitted into the UN on a vote of 76 in favor, 35 opposed, and 17 abstentions.
 In a letter to the United Nations on September 29, 1972, the PRC asserted that it had no obligation to honor multilateral treaties that may have been ratified by the Republic of China under the governance of Chiang Kai-shek, including the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) adopted by the UN General Assembly in 1966, though the PRC in 1971 affirmed acceptance of the 1948 Universal Declaration of Human Rights (UDHR) by virtue of simply becoming UN members.

+In its initial years following admission in 1971, the People's Republic of China maintained a relatively cautious and restrained presence with the United Nations.
+It often avoided taking clear positions in Security Council decisions and at times chose not to vote while still being present.
+This approach allowed China to signal its dissatisfaction with aspects of the existing international order without directly obstructing UN proceedings.

 In the 1960s and early 1970s that the United States' close ally, Pakistan, especially under the presidency of Ayub Khan, was carrying out messenger diplomacy to the PRC's entry into the UN by the United States' diplomacy to People's Republic of China in the time of Sino-Soviet split.
 This involved secret visits by United States officials to the PRC.
 In 1971, Henry Kissinger made a secret visit to the PRC through Pakistan.

 In 1974, China announced its Three Worlds Theory at the UN.
+China's presentation of the Three Worlds Theory framed its role as part of the developing world and emphasized solidarity with countries in Asia, Africa, and Latin America.
+This positioning was consistent with China's broader approach to international development, which describes its role as a "partner, rather than a donor," and emphasizes "mutual help among developing countries" rather than traditional hierarchical aid relationships.